TheRealLorenz/website-update-notifier/README.md

     cd website-update-notifier
     chmod +x get-website.sh send-notify.sh

-At this point there are 3 methods for passing the url and che area to crop the screenshot
+At this point there are 3 methods for passing the url and the area to crop the screenshot

-### Execute the setup
+### Execute the setup [WIP]

 Pass the flag '--setup' to the 'get-website.sh' script: